 Once you have created your CNST Account, you will be asked to enter the names and email addresses of the individuals you will ask to serve as referees in support of your application.
 Referees will receive a direct email that will include the report.
 The referee’s report is to be completed according to the award guidelines.
 If you are applying to more than one CNST Award, your referee is required to complete a separate form for each application.
 Upon submission of the report, your CNST Account will be updated to reflect its completion.
 Referee Guidelines

-Only original transcripts will be accepted.
+All post-secondary transcripts must be submitted and only original transcripts will be accepted.
 Please note that it can take several weeks to have official transcripts ordered and delivered.
 It is highly recommended that you order these well in advance of the application deadline.
 Please send one copy of all required official grade transcripts, in a single package to: